horga83/shellChatGPT/README.md

 Transcribes audio into the input language.
 May set a two letter ISO-639-1 language as the second positional parameter.
 A prompt may also be set after language to help the model.

 Setting temperature has an effect.
 Currently, only one audio model is available.

 ### ENVIRONMENT

 	CHATGPTRC 	Path to user chatgpt.sh configuration.
 			Defaults=~/.chatgpt.conf

 	CHATINSTR 	Initial instruction set for the chatbot.

 	OPENAI_API_KEY
 	OPENAI_KEY 	Set your personal (free) OpenAI API key.

 	VISUAL
 	EDITOR 		Text editor for external prompt editing.
 			Defaults=vim

 ### LIMITS

 For most models this is 2048 tokens, or about 1500 words).
 Davici model limit is 4000 tokens (~3000 words) and for gpt-3.5-turbo models it is 4096 tokens.

 	Free trial users
 	Text & Embedding        Codex          Edit        Image
 	          20 RPM       20 RPM        20 RPM
 	150,000 TPM   40,000 TPM   150,000 TPM   50 img/min

 	RPM 	(requests per minute)
 	TPM 	(tokens per minute)

 ### BUGS

 Certain PROMPTS may return empty responses.
 Maybe the model has nothing to add to the input prompt or it expects more text.
 Try trimming spaces, appending a full stop/ellipsis, or resetting temperature or adding more text.
 See prompt design.
+Keep in mind that prompts ending with a space character may result in lower- quality output.
+This is because the API already incorporates trailing spaces in its dictionary of tokens.

 Language models are but a mirror of human written records, they do not \`understand' your questions or \`know' the answers to it.